Bay Trail sign along trail in Fremont

 SF Bay Refuge HQ

 Disclaimer note: the Bay Trail's website is undergoing reconstruction.
 Many of the old guided photo tours are no longer accessible from the Bay Trail homepage, though the tours still exist and can be accessed from this page.
 However, the links and information on those pages may be outdated and cannot be updated at this point.
 (See the Bay Trail's disclaimer.)
 The older the pages are, the more likely they are to have outdated information and stale links.
 Some areas may now be inaccessible, while new areas may be accessible.
 Park rules and hours may have changed.
 All conditions and information on these pages represent a snapshot in time and are subject to change without notice.
-They should not be relied upon to be accurate.
+They should not be relied upon to be current.
 Consult the various park agencies for the most up-to-date information.

 Redwood Shores Bay Trail